eugdeca/Underwater-Systems-Project/README.md

 ### 1. Lawn-Mower Exploration
 For the initial mapping phase, the AUV executes a systematic "lawn-mower" (serpentine) trajectory.
-* **High Configurability:** Parameters such as line spacing, the GPS bounding box of the exploration area, and the scan direction can be easily adjusted via a YAML configuration file.
+* **High Configurability:** parameters such as line spacing, the GPS bounding box of the exploration area, and the scan direction can be easily adjusted via a YAML configuration file.
-* **NED Coordinate System:** Geographical coordinates are converted into the local NED (North-East-Down) frame for accurate waypoint generation.
+* **NED Coordinate System:** geographical coordinates are converted into the local NED (North-East-Down) frame for accurate waypoint generation.
-* **Optimal Sensor Coverage:** The spacing between parallel lines is mathematically derived from the multibeam sonar's 60° aperture and the minimum depth of the basin to guarantee zero blind spots.
+* **Optimal Sensor Coverage:** the spacing between parallel lines is mathematically derived from the multibeam sonar's 60° aperture and the minimum depth of the basin to guarantee zero blind spots.

 >